What makes a weed?

 See our list of Miramar weeds.

 Kahili ginger, cathedral bells, banana passionfruit, agapanthus, climbing asparagus, jasmine, honeysuckle and blue morning glory are among Miramars worst weeds.
-Karo is also a weed on the Miramar Peninsula, even though it is native to other parts of New Zealand.
+Karo and Karaka is also a weed on the Miramar Peninsula, even though it is native to other parts of New Zealand.

 Around 80 % of all introduced vines that grow in our gardens cause problems in the wild.
 Ivy is an example of an ‘escapee’ weed spread from gardens through bird dispersal and dumped fragments.